Credit counseling: Canada

 The Financial Consumer Agency of Canada (FCAC) advises Canadians to do their research and find a trustworthy organization and a qualified counselor.
 They suggest making sure an agency is in good standing with a provincial or national association.
 They recommend looking carefully at the agency's advertising to see if it sounds too good to be true.
 Claims or misrepresentations to look out for can include repaying only a fraction of your debt, quickly fixing your credit score, or claiming to be part of a government program.

 They also suggest consumers inquire about an agency's services, costs, and counselor qualifications.
 The FCAC has also warns Canadians to be careful of companies offering to help them pay off their debt or repair their credit.
 Things to watch out for include guarantees to solve debt problems and using high interest loans to pay off debt.
 Some of these companies also claim that they can file a consumer proposal on behalf of a consumer.
 However, the FCAC points out that only a qualified licensed insolvency trustee can help someone with a consumer proposal or bankruptcy.

 South Africa

 The National Credit Regulator (NCR) was established as the regulator under the National Credit Act No. 34 of 2005 (The Act) and is responsible for the regulation of the South African credit industry.
 It is tasked with carrying out education, research, policy development, registration of industry participants, investigation of complaints, and ensuring the enforcement of the Act.

-The NCR is also tasked with the registration of credit providers, credit bureau and debt counselors; and with the enforcement of compliance with the Act.
-Debt Counselling was introduced and enforced in 2007.
+The NCR is also tasked with the registration of credit providers, credit bureau and debt counsellors; and with the enforcement of compliance with the Act.
+Debt Counseling was introduced and enforced in 2007.
 This enabled over-indebted consumers to seek relief in accordance to the National Credit Act (NCA).
-The NCA has been amended several times since inception and various new regulations published.
+The NCA has been amended several times since its inception and various new regulations published.

+In South Africa debt counselling (as done through the courts by NCR registered debt counsellors) is seen as legitimate and legally recognised process while the use of the term credit counselling is often associated with scams or fake services that are not regulated.